CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

 <h1>Price Aggregator</h1>

-The `AggregateStablePrice.vy` contract is designed to **get an aggregated price of crvUSD based on multiple multiple stableswap pools weighted by their TVL**.
+The `AggregateStablePrice.vy` contract is designed to **get an aggregated price of crvUSD based on multiple Stableswap pools weighted by their TVL**.

 !!!github "GitHub"
     There are three iterations of the `AggregateStablePrice` contract.
 Source code for the contracts can be found on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/tree/master/contracts/price_oracles).